hirotoshi8/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Distortion-corrected
 I provide an example of a distortion-corrected image.
 Based on the result of above Camera calibration, I correct the distorted images.
-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+To demonstrate this step, I apply the distortion correction to one of the test images like this one:

 ![alt text][image2]

 #### 2. Create binary of image
 I describe how I tried color transforms, gradients or other methods to create a thresholded binary image.
-This step code is included in `Sample: plot the example image with each features` in `P4.ipynb`.
+This step code is contained in `Sample: plot the example image with each features` in `P4.ipynb`.
 I provide an example of some binary image result.
 In this analysis, HLS color space (especially `S` channel) and Gradient X direction is good features to detect lane line.

 ![alt text][image3]

-As a result, to convert to binary image, I used a combination of color (`S` and `L` channel in HLS color space) and gradient X thresholds to generate a binary image (thresholding steps in `Extract a binary image` cell in `P4.ipynb`).
+As a result, to make to binary image, I used a combination of color (`S` and `L` channel in HLS color space) and gradient X thresholds to generate a binary image (thresholding steps in `Extract a binary image` cell in `P4.ipynb`).
 Here's an example of my output for this step.
+In the pipeline image below, the blue color is result from `S` color channel of HLS and the green one is gradient X.

 ![alt text][image4]